 - Reduction of unexpected breakdown

 - Extended equipment life

 - Improved resale value

 Preventive maintenance is more than regular maintenance like lubricating and changing and filters.
 A proper preventive maintenance (PM) program is all-inclusive.
 It’s an intentional approach to equipment management from the time equipment is purchased until the end of its useful life.

-Your Preventive Maintenance program can include any or all of these customer support services:
+Your Preventive Maintenance program can include any or all of these customer value agreements:

 - Total Maintenance and Repair Agreements

 - Field Service

 - S-O-S Fluid Analysis including Fuel, Oil and Coolants

 - Product Link On-Board Analysis